by Garrick Dee

 This variant doesn’t give you the option to purchase the cleaning and charging station but the head is fully waterproof so cleaning this won’t be hard.

 Philips Norelco 1100

-One of the biggest issues with a foil shaver would be the size of the head.
+One of the most significant issues with a foil shaver would be the size of the head.

 If you’d use the Arc 5 around the mustache and chin area, it is pretty awkward to maneuver.

 Enter the rotary shaver.
-These shaver will not cut as close but their heads are much more compact allow it to shave tight spots.
+This shaver will not cut as close, but the heads are much more compact allow it to shave tight spots.

 The Norelco 1100 is one of the cheapest options available at around $25.
-It has 3 cutting elements that individually pivot in four direction to adapt to the contours on your face.
+It has 3 cutting elements that individually pivot in four directions to adapt to the contours on your face.

-If you only have light facial hair growth this is a great option.
-Take note that this electric razor is corded and you can only use it dry.
+If you only have light facial hair growth, this is a great option.
+Take note that this electric razor is corded and you can just use it dry.